pgulutzan/pgfindlib/README.md

 <H3 id="Re Filter">Re Filter</H3><HR>
   From the passed sonames, we use pgfindlib_find_line_in_sonames() to filter the results of readdir() + popen("...ldconfig").
-  For example, when calling from ocelotgui, we only care about .so libraries that might be needed for MariaDB or MySQL or Tarantool, which can include libcrypto (we might care for fewer .so libraries if ocelotgui is started with appropriate command-line or configuration-file options or a CMakeLists.txt switch.
+  For example, when calling from
+  <a href="https://github.com/ocelot-inc/ocelotgui">ocelotgui</a>, we only care about .so libraries that might be needed for
+  MariaDB or MySQL or Tarantool, which can include libcrypto (we might care for fewer .so libraries if ocelotgui is started with appropriate command-line or configuration-file options or a CMakeLists.txt switch.
   So we'd call pgfindlib("libmysqlclient.so:libmariadb.so:libmariadbclient.so:tarantool.so", ...);